If anyone tells you that the task of choosing baby girl middle names is a small one, ignore them.

 Yes, mama.
 Middle names should be taken very, very seriously.

-So what are some stellar girl middle names?
+So what are some pretty, popular, or unique girl middle names?
 Let’s take a look.

 In this article: 📝